Meherazad (India) Meher Baba’s Home

 Meher Baba lived at Meherazad from 1944 until his death in 1969.
 The complex features buildings, gardens and vehicles pertaining mostly to Baba’s later phases.
 Of special interest are Baba’s Room, Meherazad Gardens, Mandali Hall, the Blue Bus (that Baba travelled in with his women disciples in 1938-39), and the New Life Caravan.
 Seclusion Hill, where Baba did much work, rises behind Meherazad.

 Meherazad remains a private residence.
 Some of Meher Baba’s surviving mandali lived there until middle of 2012.
-It is open to visitors on Tuesdays, Thursdays, and Saturdays from 11:00 am to 12:30 pm, and Sundays from 11:00 am to 12:30 pm.
 In 1991 Meherazad was incorporated into the Avatar Meher Baba Trust.

 Historic Meherazad divides into three sections: the women’s side, the men’s side, and the outlying properties.
 The women’s side includes Baba’s house, various adjacent structures, and Mehera’s garden.
 The men’s side includes a line of rooms with Mandali Hall at their centre; adjoining or nearby structures and sites; and a garden extending to the north.
 The most important outlying properties are Seclusion Hill and the approach road.
 This tour describes a few of the more significant sites at Meherazad.
 In recent years Meherazad has acquired new lands and constructed new buildings and facilities, such as the Meher Free Dispensary and the associated staff quarters.
 These newer developments are not included in this tour, which concentrates on historic Meherazad as it stood when Baba was in His physical form.